xenoliss/bitfinex-api/readme.md

 }
 ```

-- Then we simply need to implement the `Endpoint` trait for it:
+- Then we need to implement the `Endpoint` trait:
 ```rs
 // Implement the `Endpoint` trait on our type. impl Endpoint for Liquidations {